 Does she sunbathe topless?
 “I used to.
 I guess I’m in some kind of an identity limbo in terms of being a public figure, you know?
 I’m just finding my feet in all of this, but actually I’ve come farther than perhaps a year ago.
 I’ve realised that there are things that are important and I want to be behind them.”
 The fact is, she has nude scenes in this Icelandic television series she is shooting.
 “It’s my first sort of reveal.
 And it’s been quite liberating, actually.”

 Has the Icelandic press got on to it yet?
 “No. Because, you know what?
 They don’t care.
 In Iceland, it’s rare if there isn’t nudity.
 And it’s not grotesque.
 It’s not there for nudity’s sake.
 It’s just that in life we are naked a lot of the time, whether it’s to have sex or just to do something else, take a shower or whatever.”

 Did she have to be persuaded?
 “No. I just had to remind myself that I didn’t actually have a problem being naked, that the only issue that I had was vanity about how I would look.
 And that doesn’t matter.
 I don’t want to be a perfect person, I want to play people, normal people.
 And all kinds of people.”

-ANDEREW BILLEN is a children’s writer, author and feature writer for The Times.
+ANDEREW BILLEN is a children’s writer.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.